 Read and use the case papers for our legal challenge to the UK government over its backing of a climate-wrecking gas megaproject in Mozambique.
 That backing included providing over $1 billion of taxpayer money to finance the project.

+There are over 500,000 young people aged 16-24 out of work, and numbers are expected to grow substantially with the end of the furlough scheme.
+This is a youth unemployment emergency.
 Friends of the Earth commissioned consultancy Transition Economics to identify how to create green jobs quickly, with a focus on green apprenticeships, and to identify the scale of funding needed.
 And to put the level of funding into context, we also asked them to estimate the economic scarring impact from periods of unemployment.
+Read the report.

 Paul de Zylva, Chris Gordon-Smith, Mike Childs13 Sep 20201.85 MB PDF file